HFTrader/BleedingEdge/README.md

 optional arguments:
   -h, --help            show this help message and exit --tags TAGS, -t TAGS
+  --location LOCATION, -l LOCATION
+  --platform PLATFORM, -p PLATFORM

 ```
 Some examples:

 ```
-./pkgbuild gcc clang    (will use the 'default' tag) ./pkgbuild --tags bleeding  ncurses libelf libtool
+./pkgbuild --platform=Windows gcc clang    (will use the 'default' tag) ./pkgbuild --tags=bleeding --location=fxdesk ncurses libelf libtool
 ```

+The default platform is the one resulting from `platform.system()` on python.
+On Linux this is "Linux".
+If the platform is Linux, the package's configuration file will be in `<scriptdir>/config/{pkgname}/packages.json`.
+If the package is not Linux though then the configuration file is expected to be in `<scriptdir>/config/{pkgname}/packages.{platform}.json`

+The option "--location" indicates which set of directories in your configuration file will be selected.
+Usually this global configuration file is located in "~/.bleedingedge.json".
+Within this file there must be a dictionary whose keys are the strings specified in this argument.

 The script when starts, should instantiate one BuildManager object, whose constructor takes two parameters: